MARKETNG 2010 - Marketing Strategy

 Learning Activities Summary

-Lect & Tut Wk 3 Business strategies Lect & Tut Wk 4 Opportunities Lect & Tut Wk 5 Forecasting Lect & Tut Wk 6 Targeting Lect & Tut Wk 7 Positioning Lect & Tut Wk 8 Entry strategies Lect & Tut Wk 9 Growth strategies Lect & Tut Wk 10-12 Other strategies Lect & Tut
+Lect & Tut Wk 3 Business strategies Lect & Tut Wk 4 Identifying opportunities Lect & Tut Wk 5 Targeting Lect & Tut Wk 6 Positioning Lect & Tut Wk 7 Strategic branding Lect & Tut Wk 8 Entry strategies Lect & Tut Wk 9 Growth strategies Lect & Tut Wk10 Strategies in maturity and decline Lect ^ Tut Wk 11 Stratgies for customer retention Lect & Tut Wk12 Implmentation Lect & Tut

 The University's policy on Assessment for Coursework Programs is based on the following four principles: